The Female Gaze, Part Two: Women Look at Men

 A subject from Sylvia Sleigh’s painting, Paul Rosano in Jacobsen Chair, 1971, that will be apart of the exhibition, wrote: “She was placing me in what many would interpret as a feminine pose, or what you would expect to see in traditional or historical paintings of women, certainly not of men.
 This became an underlying theme in many of her works.
 The reversal.”

 The Untitled Space recently had an exhibition In the Raw: The Female Gaze on the Nude.
-Curated by The Untitled Magazine’s editor-in-chief Indira Cesarine and co-curator Coco Dolle, the exhibition had a different perspective on the subject matter.
-As Cesarine notes, pieces in the show “touch on what many would consider taboo subjects of female rites of passage, sexuality, fear and fantasy.
+The exhibition had a different perspective on the subject matter.
+As curator Indira Cesarine notes, pieces in the show “touch on what many would consider taboo subjects of female rites of passage, sexuality, fear and fantasy.
 When viewing the work of these artists it is clear that not only do women have a very different voice, but also are breaking boundaries with work that reveals their own unique experiences, desires, feelings and emotions.”

 Female artists represented in “The Female Gaze, Part Two: Women Look at Men” at Cheim & Read will be Berenice Abbott, Ellen Altfest, Ghada Amer, Diane Arbus, Gina Beavers, Lynda Benglis, Huma Bhabha, Louise Bourgeois, Katherine Bradford, Cecily Brown, Kathe Burkhart, Lois Dodd, Marlene Dumas, Tracey Emin, Katy Grannan, Grace Graupe-Pillard, EJ Hauser, Celia Hempton, Jenny Holzer, Chantal Joffe, Sarah Lucas, Catherine Murphy, Alice Neel, Catherine Opie, Collier Schorr, Dana Schutz, Joan Semmel, Cindy Sherman, Sylvia Sleigh, Betty Tompkins, Nicole Wittenberg and Lynette Yiadom-Boakye.